intelliriffer/EUCLIDIER-CONSOLE/README.md

 3. This Can also be run on a Raspberry Pi box or a Mac.
 It will create two midi Ports that you can use for communication. (you wll need to create own Midi control surface or use Provided Force Track Template to control the parameters.

+**V.0.1.5 Release Notes**
+1. Added New time divisions
+2. Number of Steps changes from 4-32 to 2-64
+3. Number of pulses changed from 1-32 to 1-64
+4. Added Realtime Note Tansposition (Midi Clips can be used to automate).
+   1. You can use Realtime Transpostion to build Custom Arpeggios/Sequences.
+   2. By setting each channel to same note (octaves can be different) You can send In scale notes (as transpose parameter) to each channel to  create pattern variations.
+   3. Setting notes and pattern to same but sending different transpose values, you can create custom chord stab patterns.